sibgit/sibgit.github.io/exercises_advanced_topics.md

       duplicated commands (the `dd` and `yy` commands are listed twice).
     * For *each* file to correct, create a `--fixup` commit (meaning you create 2 fixup commits).
 You should
       **carefully select to which commit each of the fixup applies**.
+      :dart:
+      **Hint:** to learn about the `--fixup` and `--autosquash` options, look at the supplementary material slides of the course.
-    * Rebase (interactively) the branch `main` using the **`--autosquash`** option to merge the `--fixup` commits as instructed.
+    * Rebase (interactively) the branch `main` using the **`--autosquash`** option so that Git automatically adds the correct instructions and order for the `--fixup` commits.

    :dart:
    **Hint:** before the interactive rebase, your history on the `main` branch